The great philosophers

 enthusiasm for learning as well as an open and critical mind and a willingness to listen to and think about views with which you do not always agree are more important than specific levels of skills and will enhance your enjoyment and benefit from this course.
 On joining this course you should be able to read and comment upon extracts from a philosophical text.
 You should be prepared to discuss this reading in class.

 How will I be taught, and will there be any work outside the class?

 The course is based on Jostein Gaarder’s ‘Sophie’s World’, a fantastic part-novel, part-introduction to the history of Western Philosophy.
 Each class will focus on one or two chapters, and will consist of short lecture-style presentations, pair, group and class discussion.
 There will also be opportunity to participate in online forums to explore topics further.

 Are there any other costs?
 Is there anything I need to bring?

 A copy of Jostein Gaarder’s ‘Sophie’s World’.

 When I've finished, what course can I do next?

-You may wish to consider Philosophy and the Meaning of Life (HP006/HP007), which runs in the daytime and in the evening next term.
+You may wish to consider Philosophy and the Meaning of Life (HP006), which runs in the evening online starting in April.
 For other philosophy courses on offer, please check our website at www.citylit.ac.uk.

 Oliver holds a postgraduate degree in Philosophy from the University of Oxford.
 Since graduating, he has taught a wide variety of courses to a broad range of students, from adults and children exploring the subject for the first time through to advanced undergraduates.
 His main areas of interest are the Philosophy of Mathematics, Metaphysics, the Philosophy of Language, and Logic.
 Recently, his research has focussed on developing medieval approaches to semantic paradoxes using modern mathematical methods.
 When Oliver’s not teaching or writing up papers, he’s either lost in a good book or somewhere deep in the English countryside.